Ed Royce (politician)

-Edward Randall Royce (born October 12, 1951) is an American politician who served as a member of the United States House of Representatives from California from 1993 to 2019.
+Edward Randall Royce (born October 12, 1951) is an American retired politician and lobbyist.
+He served as a member of the United States House of Representatives from California from 1993 to 2019.
 A member of the Republican Party, Royce served as Chairman of the United States House Committee on Foreign Affairs from 2013 to 2019.
 He previously served as a member of the California Senate from 1982 to 1993.

 He was reelected to his seat in 2016, having spent over $3.5 million on his campaign.
 On January 8, 2018, Royce announced that he would retire from Congress at the end of his term and not run for reelection in 2018.

-In September 2020, Royce joined the law firm Brownstein Hyatt Farber Schreck.
-He is currently registered as a foreign agent for Saudi Arabia's foreign ministry.
+In September 2020, Royce became a lobbyist at the law firm Brownstein Hyatt Farber Schreck.

 Early life and education

 Royce was born in Los Angeles, California.
 He graduated from Katella High School in Anaheim, California.
 He earned his Bachelor of Arts degree in Accounting and Finance in 1977 from California State University, Fullerton.